kbrandon17/LicenseSpring-SampleProjects/C++/README.md

 floating_cloud.cpp - C++ Tutorial: Setting up concurrency with Floating Cloud

-# Note if, any of these code samples are not working on your device, make sure you're header files are all properly linked, you are on the correct/most recent SDK, and you updated your .vcxproj file to compile the sample code you are currently testing.
+# Note if, any of these code samples are not working on your device, make sure your header files are all properly linked, you are on the correct/most recent SDK, and you updated your .vcxproj file to compile the sample code you are currently testing.